amitjenaiitbm/vis4d/call.md

 Please note that the workshop specifically caters to young researchers (pre-Ph.D., current Ph.D., and post-Ph.D.).
 Hence, in the form, some of the questions will be optional for the pre-Ph.D. participants as we don't expect them to have a well-formulated research plan.

-The deadline for proposal submission is <strong>October 31, 2019</strong>.
+The deadline for proposal submission is <strong>October 31, 2019</strong>. -->

 The organisers,

 - [Amit Jena](https://amitjenaiitbm.github.io/amitjena/) (IITB-Monash Research Academy - Mumbai, India)
   - Email: amit.jena@monash.edu
+- [Seema Krishnakumar](https://iith.ac.in/des/seema/) (Indian Institute of Technology – Hyderabad, India)
+  - Email: seema@des.iith.ac.in
-- [Shimmila Bhowmick](http://embeddedinteractions.com/people.html) (Indian Institute of Technology – Guwahati, India)
+- [Venkatesh Rajamanickam](https://info-design-lab.github.io/) (Indian Institute of Technology – Bombay, India)
-  - Email: shimmila.bhowmick@gmail.com
+  - Email: venkatra@iitb.ac.in